MythTV Ubuntu Installation Guide

 You have two choices when installing MythTV on Ubuntu.
 You can either install from the standard Ubuntu, Kubuntu or Xubuntu CD and then add the additional packages or try the ready made Mythbuntu distribution.

 Mythbuntu contains all the packages you need for Ubuntu and MythTV on one CD.
 It is especially recommended for beginners when installing from scratch.
-However, it uses the Xfce desktop which, in my opinion, is not as polished as the standard Gnome desktop.
-For this reason I prefer to install from the standard Ubuntu CD and then load the MythTV packages on top.
-That's the method in this guide.
+It uses the Xfce desktop which is a good alternative if you don't like the Unity desktop of the standard Ubuntu.
+If you choose to use Mythbuntu then you can skip the "Installing MythTV" section below.

 Software Repositories